XP-NETWORK/gatechain-grant-delivery-report/README.md

 |:-:|:-:|:-|
 |2022/04/06|Integration|1.1.
 We've' researched about GateChain standards and other factors & protocols that distinguish it from other chains<br/>1.2.
 [Validation](https://github.com/XP-NETWORK/migration-validator) - we've' added the validation logic relevant for the GateChain part of the bridge<br/>1.3.
 [TX fee estimation]() - we've' integrated GateChain to the [TX fee estimator](https://github.com/XP-NETWORK/estimator)<br/>1.4.
 [Heartbeat](https://github.com/XP-NETWORK/validator-pinger) - we've' plugged GateChain to the bridge heartbeat<br/>1.5.Node integration - we've'plugged to a [node](), started [testnet](https://testnet.gatenode.cc) and [mainnet](https://evm.gatenode.cc) event listening and TX submission<br/>1.6.
 UI - we've'integrated GateChain in the [bridge UI](https://staging-bridge.xp.network/)<br/>1.7.
 Smart Contracts - we've' deployd [smart contracts](#232-deployed-smart-contracts-on-the-testnet) on the testnet<br/>1.8.
 [JS library](https://github.com/XP-NETWORK/xpjs/commit/06533f92431ef1e27142607136430865ba1972e1) - we will add GateChain to the bridge<br/>1.9.
 REST API - we will add GateChain to the REST API<br/>1.10.
 Widget - we've' added GateChain to the bridge [widget](https://widget.xp.network/?widget=true&wsettings=true#)<br/>1.11.
 Testing SCs - We've tested the contracts in the testnet environment|

+NFT-Indexer fetches the information about the NFTs owned on GateChain:
 ![NftsListed](assets/2.jpg)
 ## `Milestone 2` Mainnet Launch